When planning a wedding, brides (and grooms!) dream of their perfect wedding day. A day that celebrates their love and who they are as a couple.

 6. DO Watch Your Liquor Intake

 An intoxicated bride or groom is embarrassing and creates an uncomfortable situation for the guests and family.
 Yes, this is a celebration, but nobody wants to see the bride or groom so inebriated that they lose their motor skills or get sick.
-You want to make sure you remember and enjoy the event you spent months planning.
+You want to ensure you remember and enjoy the event you spent months planning.
 So, make time to eat some food and pace your alcohol consumption.
 Hint: have a glass of water in between each cocktail.